bcowgill/bsac-linux-cfg/bin/mocha-dark/README.md

+# Mocha Dark

-The purpose of this is to show use of the mocha test runner for:
+The purpose of this is to show use of the mocha test runner and dark color scheme for:

 * testing node code.
 * testing in the browser.